|

 - (8) Bass Shaker Pro tactile transducers in seats

-- Adcom GFA-555II power amplifier for tactile transducers
+- Behringer A500 power amplifier for tactile transducers

 - Velodyne HGS-15x 15" subwoofer